18F/handbook/_pages/policies/tech-policies/security-incidents.md

 To report a security incident, follow *all* of the steps below:

 1. Send an email to itservicedesk@gsa.gov, gsa-ir@gsa.gov, and devops@gsa.gov within 1 hour of identifying an incident.
 You can use this
  <a href="mailto:itservicedesk@gsa.gov?subject=Incident:&cc=gsa-ir@gsa.gov;devops@gsa.gov">link to quickly send an email to everyone at the same time</a>.
+Please include *Security Incident* in the subject line, along with a brief description of the incident (Ex. security token committed to GitHub repo).
 Don't worry if you don't have all of the details gathered when you email GSA's Incident Response (IR) team.
 The critical piece here is notification within one hour.
 If email is unavailable, call the IT Service Desk at 1-866-450-5250.
 If **_classified information_** is part of the incident, do not attach the information to your report.
 Wait for instructions from the GSA Incident Response (IR) team.

 1. Report the incident in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel.